galicae/python-novice/episodes/11-style.md

 If the assertion is `False`, the Python interpreter raises an `AssertionError` runtime exception.
 The source code for the expression that failed will be displayed as part of the error message.
 To ignore assertions in your code run the interpreter with the '-O' (optimize) switch.
 Assertions should contain only simple checks and never change the state of the program.
 For example, an assertion should never contain an assignment.

-## Use docstrings to provide builtin help.
+## Use docstrings to provide builtin help

 If the first thing in a function is a character string that is not assigned directly to a variable, Python attaches it to the function, accessible via the builtin help function.
 This string that provides documentation is also known as a *docstring*.